ChristophSchranz/Octoprint-PrePrintService/README.md

 # OctoPrint-PrePrintService

-This service supports your 3D printing workflow by featuring **auto-rotation** and **slicing** functionality.
+This service supports your 3D printing workflow by utilizing **auto-rotation** and **slicing** functionality.

 The PrePrint Service is based on: